vmarzal/psweb/README.md

-# Simple web app for Pluralsight courses and Docker Deep Dive book
+# Simple web app for Docker build example
 This is a quick and dirty node.js app cobbled together for the purposes of demonstrating how to Dockerize/containerize a simple app.

 **This app is not maintained approximately once per year so will contain vulnerbilities.
 Use at own risk**